danclay/eris-fleet/README.md

 this.ipc.broadcast("hello clusters!", "Want to chat?");
 ```

+**The following event namespaces are occupied by eris-fleet: connect, fetchUser, fetchChannel, fetchGuild, fetchMember, return, collectStats, shutdown, loadCode, command, stats.
+Issues may occur if you broadcast these events.**

 ### Send to a specific cluster

 You can send a message from one cluster to another specific cluster based on the cluster ID.
 The first argument is the ID of the cluster to send the message to.
 The second argument is the name of the event the other cluster should be registered to.
 The third argument is optional and is the message to send.
 ```js
 this.ipc.sendTo(1, "Hello cluster 1!", "Squad up?");
 ```

+**The following event namespaces are occupied by eris-fleet: connect, fetchUser, fetchChannel, fetchGuild, fetchMember, return, collectStats, shutdown, loadCode, command, stats.
+Issues may occur if you broadcast these events.**

 ### Send an event to the master process